sierdzio/gibs/README.md

 Ibs is written in Qt, and it makes it easier to build other Qt projects, too.
-In order to compile a Qt application or library, you need to specify Qt directory by runnig ibs with `--qt-dir` flag:
+In order to compile a Qt application or library, you need to specify Qt directory by runnig gibs with `--qt-dir` flag:

-    ibs --qt-dir /home/qt/5.9.4/gcc_64 main.cpp
+    gibs --qt-dir /home/qt/5.9.4/gcc_64 main.cpp

-This will tell ibs which Qt version should it use.
+This will tell gibs which Qt version should it use.
 Then, in the source code of your application or library, you need to specify Qt modules which should be loaded.